ArifEbrahim/ArifEbrahim/README.md

 Hey there, I'm a **software developer** based in London.
 I enjoy solving difficult problems by writing clean, testable and DRY code.

-I recently graduated from Europe's leading coding bootcamp [Makers Academy](https://makers.tech/) which taught me the fundamentals of software development like **Test Driven Development, Agile software development, Object Oriented Programming and debugging**.
-I documented what I learned each week at Makers in my [Learning Log](https://github.com/ArifEbrahim/learning-log).
+I graduated from Europe's leading coding bootcamp [Makers Academy](https://makers.tech/) which taught me the fundamentals of software development like **Test Driven Development, Agile software development, Object Oriented Programming and debugging**.
+I now work for [ByBits](https://www.bybits.co.uk/) as a software developer, helping to give consumers a better deal on their car insurance.

-I'm now loooking for my first role in tech so I can build amazing software for an innovative company.

 <div align="center">
   <a href="https://www.linkedin.com/in/arif-e/">